Culture of Saint Lucia: Art and Literature

+Saint Lucian writer Derek Walcott, the Nobel laureate in literature in 1992, was known for his poetry on West Indian culture.

+Dunstan St. Omer was a Saint Lucian artist who was knighted in the 2010 for his services to art; he designed the national flag of Saint Lucia.

 Carnival

 Traditionally, in common with other Caribbean countries, Saint Lucia held a carnival before Lent.
 In 1999, it was moved to mid-July so as not to clash with the much larger Trinidad and Tobago carnival, and in effort to attract more overseas visitors.
 It is a two-day festival where people walk about two miles.
 Before carnival, there is a competition among women in the country to find the queen of carnival.

 Sport

 Another popular sport in Saint Lucia is Football.
 Football played all over the island as well as cricket.